Humanities Initiatives at Historically Black Colleges and Universities

 - Help institutions take advantage of humanities resources, especially in the digital humanities.

 Fit for Public Broadcasting: University licensees at Historically Black Colleges and Universities (HBCU) are prime candidates.
 Collaborations are also a strong component of this program and stations should consider partnering with a HBCU to submit an application.
+Project directors must be from an eligible institution.
 This is an excellent fit for stations to broaden the use of humanities in education through teacher trainings and professional development.
 Additionally, those stations participating in the American Graduate initiative may find a fit in the development of summer programs for at-risk high school students.

 - In 2009, Norfolk State University received $100,000 to create a historical simulation of the Underground Railroad in Virginia using interactive gaming technology to educate high school and college students.